 Each student is required to write at least three research papers in the first three years, at least two of which must be completed in the second year.
 With the approval and advice of the instructor, a research paper may be completed in a seminar and counted toward the seminar grade.

 In addition, each student is required to take one term of directed research (POL 591) in the spring term of the second year.
 This project is independent of any seminar.
 To encourage students to become involved in research and collaboration with faculty as soon as possible, students select their independent work adviser and the general topic of their paper by mid-term in the spring term of the first year.
 Students convey these choices to the director of graduate studies in writing.
 This paper often builds on prior work done in a seminar.
 Students are required to present the POL 591 paper in the appropriate research seminar during the fall or spring term of the second year.
 The final paper is due by August 30 before the fifth semester.

 Students are urged to use these various research and writing experiences to build toward a dissertation.
 For example, a student with a promising seminar paper might use POL 591 to do more extensive research on the subject and to develop a dissertation proposal based on it.

 In order to encourage students to write papers of article length, all research papers are limited to 22,000 words.
 This applies to papers written for seminars and for POL 591.

 Every year the department offers research seminars in each of the four major fields of political science (political theory, comparative politics/systems and culture, American politics, and international relations).
-Each enrolled student in residence is required to join one of these seminars each year, attend it regularly, and present his or her research at least once during the year.
+Each enrolled student in residence is required to join one of these seminars each year, attend it regularly, and present their research at least once during the year.
 Research seminars are graded on a pass/fail basis.